There's a houseplant for every kind of caretaker

 This houseplant is great for its use as a soothing topical gel.
 I harvest a bit every time I get a sunburn.
 Aloe is a great gift for the beauty queen in your life; enzymes in the gel gently exfoliate the face, and promote smooth, clear and healthy skin.

-Care: I left my aloe plant to hang out by an artificial UV light in an apartment where sunlight was at a premium, and she still thrived.
+Care: This is one of of the most low maintenance houseplants out there.
+I left my aloe plant to hang out by an artificial UV light in an apartment where sunlight was at a premium, and she still thrived.
 Aloe likes water more than you would think, so don’t be too cautious about hydration.
 Just make sure there’s proper drainage in the pot you’re gifting.
+Check out this gorgeous vintage planter.

 4. For the Insta baddie: Chinese Evergreen